varun-kumar-sec/portswigger-labs-writeups/file upload vulnerabilities/Remote Code Execution via Polyglot Web Shell Upload/README.md

 ## 📌 Lab Overview

-This lab demonstrates how an application can be bypassed when it validates uploaded files based on their **file signature (magic bytes)** rather than their actual contents.

-The goal was to upload a file that:

-- looks like a valid JPEG image
-- passes the application's image validation checks
-- still contains executable PHP code
-- executes when accessed through the web server

-This type of file is known as a **Polyglot File**.
+This lab demonstrates a **File Upload Vulnerability** caused by insufficient file content validation.

+The application attempted to prevent malicious file uploads by verifying whether uploaded files were genuine images.
+Instead of relying only on file extensions, it validated the file signature and image metadata.

+However, the validation mechanism contained a flaw.

+By creating a **polyglot file** (a file that is both a valid image and valid PHP code), it was possible to bypass the image validation checks while still achieving PHP code execution.

+This lab focused on:

+- File Upload Vulnerabilities
+- Polyglot Files
+- Image Metadata Abuse
+- EXIF Manipulation
+- Web Shell Uploads
+- Remote Code Execution (RCE)

 ---

 # 🔍 What is a Polyglot File?

-A **polyglot file** is a file that is valid in more than one format at the same time.
+A **polyglot file** is a file that is valid in multiple formats simultaneously.

 For example: